3 Days in Provence & Soak up the Rich Artistic Past

 - Carrières de Bibémus – an abandoned Ochre rock quarry that inspired many of Cezanne’s famous paintings

-Outside of Aix, about 70 minutes from Aix and near to Marseille is the town of seaside town of Estaque.
-Cezanne loved this town and often came to paint.
-In Estaque, you can walk the lovely Painter’s Trail and view the sites painted by the impressionism and post-impressionism masters.
+In Estaque, you can walk on the lovely Painter’s Trail and view the sites painted by the impressionism and post-impressionism masters.

-The post-impressionism painter, Vincent Van Gogh spent more than year in Arles, a picturesque Provence town.
-During his time here, Van Gogh was incredibly prolific.
-Many of his canvases immortalize places in Arles and the nearby surrounding countryside.
+The post-impressionism painter, Vincent Van Gogh spent more than a year in Arles, a picturesque Provence town.
+During his time there, Van Gogh was incredibly prolific.
+He painted more than 300 canvases here, immortalizing landmarks in Arles and the nearby surrounding countryside.

 For a brief period, Paul Gauguin came to Arles and lived with Van Gogh.
 The two painted together and shared ideas.
-However their artistic partnership ended after a few weeks as Gauguin could not handle Van Gogh’s mental instability and left.
+However, their artistic partnership ended after a few weeks.
+Paul Gauguin could not handle Van Gogh’s mental instability and fled.

 What to do & see in Arles in the Footsteps of Van Gogh